British Transport Police: Spontaneous requirement outside natural jurisdiction

 A BTP constable may only use such powers if they reasonably believe that waiting for a local constable (as above) would frustrate or seriously prejudice the purpose of exercising them.

 The policing protocol between BTP and Home Office forces set outs the practical use of these extended powers.

 "Other than in the circumstances set out under Mutual Aid, British Transport Police officers will not normally seek to exercise extended jurisdiction arrangements to deal with other matters unless they come across an incident requiring police action whilst in the course of their normal duties.

-Whenever British Transport Police officers exercise police powers under the Extended Jurisdiction Arrangements the BTP Chief Constable will ensure that the relevant Local Chief Constable is notified as soon as practicable."
+Whenever British Transport Police officers exercise police powers under the Extended Jurisdiction Arrangements the BTP chief constable will ensure that the relevant territorial force chief constable is notified as soon as practicable."